RxnRover/CyRxnOpt/docs/source/developer/tutorials/add_new_optimizer.rst

 4. Check that the ``install()`` and ``check_install()`` functions do not need to be modified:

-   ``install()`` - Install function is designed to add all the necessary packages for given optimizer class.
-When we run optimizer class first time, Install function will first create new virtual environment, and then install all the packages from pip commands.
-When we use them install function will activate relevant virtual environment.
+   ``install()`` - This function will install an optimizer and its dependencies optimizer class.
+When we run an optimizer for the first time, the install function will create a new virtual environment to contain the installation, then install all the packages using pip.
+When we use an optimizer, it will activate the relevant virtual environment.

-   ``check install()`` - This function is checking whether necessary packages are install or not and return Boolean output.
+   ``check_install()`` - This function checks whether necessary packages are installed or not.

 5. In the ``get_config()`` function, you need to update the configuration dictionary.
-This function is designed to maintain common configuration dictionary for all the optimization algorithms and It will helps to design common front-end for all the optimization algorithms.
+This dictionary serves as a description of the configuration options for an optimization algorithm so user-facing programs can dynamically adjust the offered configuration options for different optimization algorithms.
 Here you can add more variables that are only used by your algorithm and it should dynamically change the front-end user interface.

    Add all the necessary configurations and variables required as user input to run your optimizer.
 Follow the same dictionary keys as other optimizer classes.
-Example get_config dictionary will be like this,
+The following is an example ``get_config`` dictionary with extra options added:

    .. literalinclude:: add_new_optimizers.py.snippets
        :lines: 8-50
        :language: python

 6. In the ``set_config()`` function, you need to add the necessary code to handle and initialize the optimizer.
-This function mainly handles the steps before the optimizer cycle begins.
-Code lines that you need to generate your reaction space, handle the format of configuration data into your algorithm format, and generate initial files will go inside ``set_config()`` function.
+This function handles configuring an optimizer before training or prediction begins.
+Code to generate your reaction space, handle the format of configuration data into your algorithm format, and generate initial files will go inside ``set_config()`` function.
 7. If your optimizer requires training steps, add the necessary code for training inside the ``train()`` function.
-For example, AMLRO is required to train the initial ML model before starting the active learning prediction.
+For example, AMLRO requires training the initial ML model before starting the active learning prediction.
-   Therefore, the AMLRO optimizer class ``train()`` function includes code lines to generate training dataset.
+   Therefore, the AMLRO optimizer class ``train()`` function includes code to generate training dataset and perform each training step.
-8. In the ``predict()`` function, add the code lines for predicting the optimum reaction conditions.
-This function will return the optimal reaction conditions that should be run in next cycle.
-Actual optimization loop/prediction step, code should implement here.
+8. In the ``predict()`` function, your algorithm should be called to find the optimal reaction conditions.
+This function will return the suggested reaction conditions that should be run in next cycle.
+Actual optimization loop/prediction step code should be implemented here.
-9. In the ``_import_deps()`` function, write necessary package import lines.
+9. In the ``_import_deps()`` function, write the necessary package import lines.
    Each package should be added to the ``_imports`` dictionary, and for the dictionary key, use the package name.
 As a example, ``numpy`` and ``pandas`` are imported here: